Education at SAMFA

 The Texas Commission on the Arts

-The education staff is sponsored in part by the Texas Commision on the Arts through the American Recovery & Reinvestment Act of 2009. the Museum's education efforts are also supported by the Texas Commission on the Arts, a state agency, the national Endowment for the Arts, a federal agency.
+The education staff is sponsored in part by the Texas Commission on the Arts through the American Recovery & Reinvestment Act of 2009.
+The museum's education efforts are also supported by the Texas Commission on the Arts, a state agency, and the National Endowment for the Arts, a federal agency.